Sulaiman001/citizen-service-request/README.md

 ## Resources

-Additional [information and sample data](http://www.arcgis.com/home/item.html?id=b4756cb6d25e43b995c5fef887b1d5e8) are available for the application.
+Additional [information](http://links.esri.com/localgovernment/help/10.2/CitizenServiceRequest) are available for the application.

 Learn more about Esri's [ArcGIS for Local Government maps and apps](http://solutions.arcgis.com/local-government/).